Our Lady of Piat: History

 The recorded provenance of the image of Our Lady of Piat began in Macau, from where it was brought to Manila in 1604.
 Its first home was the convent of Old Santo Domingo Church in Intramuros.
-From Manila she was taken to Nueva Segovia (now Lal-lo) to aid in the evangelization of the Itawes homeland, covering the towns of Tabang, Malaweg, Tuau (now Tuao) and Piat until it was brought to and stayed on Piat for five years.
+From Manila she was taken to Nueva Segovia (now Lal-lo) to aid in the evangelization of the Itawes homeland, covering the towns of Tabang, Malaweg, Tuau (now Tuao) and Piat, where it stayed for five years.
 No precise description of the image is given by its historians, though it is often noted that is "of talla (sculpture)" and constructed from papier-mâché.

-Eventually, the image was enshrined on a side altar in Pial.
+Eventually, the image was enshrined on a side altar in Piat.
 It was not long when people felt special manifestations of divine favors through the image.
 Their love and devotion to the Virgin had grown with the years, and attachment to her image bordered fanaticism.
 This was clearly seen when Fr Juan de Santa Ana sent the same image to Tuguegarao City in 1622 and ordered another one more beautiful from Manila to replace the image.
 The people promptly protested this, insisting that the original image be returned to them.
 De Santa Ana finally gave in, and the image was brought back amidst great rejoicing.
 There arose, however, a dispute between the peoples of Piat and Tuao as to where the image's sanctuary should be; both towns agreed to build the shrine midway between them.

-On December 26, 1923, the image was solemnly translated from the Church of Santo Domingo to the new sanctuary.
+On December 26, 1623, the image was solemnly translated from the Church of Santo Domingo to the new sanctuary.
 The following morning, a High Mass was sung and the sanctuary solemnly blessed.
-For the first time, care of the sanctuary was charged to Doña Ines Maguillabbun, who introduced the current custom of keeping a votive light burning perpetually before the icon.
+For the first time, care of the sanctuary was charged to Doña Ines Maquillabbun, who introduced the current custom of keeping a votive light burning perpetually before the icon.